-22. Risk Adjustment
+21. Risk Adjustment

-22a.
-Risk-adjustment method

-\Box None \boxtimes Statistical model \Box Stratification

-□ Other method assessing risk factors (please specify)

-22b.
-If not risk-adjusted, is this supported by either a conceptual rationale or empirical analyses?

-\Box Yes \Box No \boxtimes Not applicable

-22c.
-Social risk adjustment:

-22c.1 Are social risk factors included in risk model?
-Yes 🔅 🗋 No 🔅 Not applicable

-22c.2 Conceptual rationale for social risk factors included?
-Yes  🗋 No
+22. 22.
+Submission Document: Questions 2b.19-32 22a.
+Risk-adjustment method \square None \boxtimes Statistical model \square Stratification ☐ Other method assessing risk factors (please specify) 22b.
+If not risk-adjusted, is this supported by either a conceptual rationale or empirical analyses? \square Yes \square No \boxtimes Not applicable 22c.
+Social risk adjustment: 22c.1 Are social risk factors included in risk model? ☐ Yes ☐ No ☐ Not applicable 22c.2 Conceptual rationale for social risk factors included? ✓ Yes ✓ No

-22c.3 Is there a o onceptual relationship between potential social risk factor variables and the measure focus?
-Yes 🗆 No

-22d.Risk adjustment summary:

-22d.1 All of the risk-adjustment variables present at the start of care? \boxtimes Yes \square No

-22d.2 If factors not present at the start of care, do you agree with the rationale provided for inclusion? ⊠ Yes □ No

-22d.3 Is the risk adjustment approach appropriately developed and assessed?
-Yes  🗋 No

-22d.4 Do analyses indicate acceptable results (e.g., acceptable discrimination and calibration)

-22d.5.Appropriate risk-adjustment strategy included in the measure?
-Yes  🗋 No

-22e.
-Assess the risk-adjustment approach

-- The developer tests observed to expected ratios of the following variables: - patient age, patient insurance type (commercial, Medicare, state public programs, uninsured and unknown insurance type), depression severity level at time of index (3 levels), and deprivation index of patient zip code (percentage of households with snap benefits, living under poverty level, on public assistance, single female with children and percentage of adults unemployed. - The developer reports several testing results: Likelihood Ratio, Wald Chi-Square Test, and Chi-Square test. - The developer reports that all variables demonstrate statistical significance in the model for adults and so retains them all.
-Although results are not as strong for adolescents, the developer reasons that they are still strong enough to warrant retaining the same specifications across both populations. - 23.
-Please describe any concerns you have regarding the ability to identify meaningful differences in performance.
+22c.3 Is there a conceptual relationship between potential social risk factor variables and the measure focus? \boxtimes Yes \square No 22d.Risk adjustment summary: 22d.1 All of the risk-adjustment variables present at the start of care? ☑ Yes ☐ No 22d.2 If factors not present at the start of care, do you agree with the rationale provided for inclusion? $\ \square$ Yes $\ \square$ No 22d.3 Is the risk adjustment approach appropriately developed and assessed? $oximes$ Yes $oximes$ No 22d.4 Do analyses indicate acceptable results (e.g., acceptable discrimination and calibration) ⊠ Yes □ No 22d.5.Appropriate risk-adjustment strategy included in the measure? $oximes$ Yes $oxdot$ No 22e.
+Assess the risk-adjustment approach O The measure is risk adjusted using a logistic regression model to create an indirect standardization risk adjustment (expected value).
+Performance is measured against the expected value for the given case mix of the clinic.
+Separate models were run for adults and adolescents.
+Risk variables included in the model include initial PHQ-9/PHQ-9M score, insurance product and patient neighborhood deprivation index (based on zip code).
+Deprivation index is new in 2021.

+- O The developer considered race, ethnicity, language and country of origin variables for the model.
+They did have an impact on the score, but the developer did not believe there was a conceptual basis for their inclusion and the potential for implicit bias.
+The social deprivation index was included as a proxy for the social determinants of health. - O Model discrimination statistics were not included; the developer provided the model estimates, but not a c-statistic or other model fit or calibration statistics. - No concerns.

+23. Please describe any concerns you have regarding the ability to identify meaningful differences in performance.